 What is happening?

-The first stage of the upgrade at Roberts Point, Bruny Island will include:
+The first stage of the upgrade at Roberts Point, Bruny Island has been completed.
+Works included:

 - Adding two queuing lanes to the vehicle waiting area for the ferry service